 For other categories such as parolees or individuals with deferred action, USCIS must first approve your Form I-765 before you are eligible to accept employment in the United States.
-Once we approve your Form I-765, USCIS will issue your EAD.
+Once we approve your Form I-765 is approved, USCIS will issue your EAD.

 You must type or print your eligibility category in Part 3., Item Number 1., on Form I-765.
 Enter only one category number on the application.
-For example, if
+For example, if you are a refugee applying for an EAD, type or print "(a)(3)" in Item Number 1.

-Please note that a person with a pending application for an immigration benefit or request might have a different category number than the person who was already granted the benefit or request.
-For example certain pending asylum applicants are category "(c)(8)," but a person already granted asylum is category "(a)(5)."
+Please note that a person with a pending application for an immigration benefit or request might have a different category number than a person who was already granted the benefit or request.
+For example, a person with a pending asylum application may file and EAD application under category (c)(8); by contrast, the EAD category for a person already granted asylum is category (a)(5).